 Laws & Facts – Injury to a Child Case.

-Have you been arrested for Injury to a Child in Fort Worth or in the surrounding cities in Tarrant County, Texas?
+Have you been arrested for the crime of Injury to a Child in Fort Worth or in the surrounding cities in Tarrant County, Texas?
 Has a Tarrant County police detective called you and accused you of abusing your child or excessively disciplining your child?
-If so, you are facing a serious criminal charge that must be defended zealously by an experienced criminal defense attorney with experience dealing with Injury to a Child cases in Tarrant County, Texas.
+If so, you are facing a serious criminal charge that must be defended zealously by an experienced and aggressive criminal defense attorney with experience dealing with Injury to a Child cases in Tarrant County, Texas.

 According to Texas Penal Code, Title 5: Offenses Against the Person, Chapter 22: Assaultive Offenses, Section 22.04, the Tarrant County District Attorney’s Office will be required to prove the following elements of Injury to a Child, Elderly Individual, or Disabled Individual beyond a reasonable doubt:

 A person commits the offense of Injury to a Child, Elderly Individual, or Disabled Individual if he intentionally, knowingly, recklessly, or with criminal negligence, by act or intentionally, knowingly, or recklessly by omission, causes to a child, elderly individual, or disabled individual:

 - serious bodily injury.

 - serious mental deficiency, impairment, or injury; or

 This definition of the crime can be confusing.
 One critical issue to be aware of is that the definition of Injury to a Child or Elderly does not include accidents.
 In other words, if what took place was an accident, the State of Texas will not be able to prove the crime of Injury to a Child.